- OFFICIAL NAME = THE FEDERATIVE REPUBLIC OF BRAZIL

 In 1549, Salvador was founded as the first capital of Brazil by the Portuguese, and it became a major port for slaves and sugarcane.

-By the late 16th and 17th century, sugarcane production was flourishing and supplied the whole European market.
+By the late 16th and 17th century, sugarcane production was flourishing, supplying the whole European market.
 With the sugar operation offering wealth, other European countries, particularly the French and the Dutch tried to lay a claim to the country.

 French colonist tried to settle in present day Rio de Janeiro in 1555, but the Portuguese managed to fend them off.
-In 1624, the Dutch forces captured Salvador until they were expelled in 1654, as the Portuguese expanded their settlements in Brazil.
+In 1624, the Dutch forces managed to capture Salvador, however by 1654 they were expelled as the Portuguese expanded their settlements in Brazil.
 In 1695, large deposits of gold was discovered in what is now the state of Minas Gerais.

 The gold rush that followed had a positive effect on the Brazilian economy.
-The gold mines in the southeast of the country brought in so much money, that the Portuguese decided to move the Capital from Salvador, in the northeast, to Rio de Janeiro in 1763.
+The gold mines in the southeast of the country brought in so much money that the Portuguese decided to move the capital from Salvador to Rio de Janeiro in 1763.
 During this time, deposits of diamonds were also found in a region now known as Diamantina (UNESCO World Heritage Site).

 The first sign of discontent over Portuguese rule occurred in 1789, when Joaquim Jose da Silva Xavier, a leading member of the Brazilian revolutionary movement instigated the first rebellion against the Portuguese.

 Unfortunately for him, his forces were defeated rather quickly.
 Joaquim was captured and later executed, making him a national hero for his martyrdom.

-Morale improved throughout the territory, and Prince Pedro had ideas of his very own on how to run things, and on September 7th, 1822, he proclaimed Brazil’s independence.
-Pedro became the Emperor of Brazil and forced Portuguese forces to leave Brazil.
+Prince Pedro had ideas of his very own on how to run things and on September 7th, 1822, he proclaimed Brazil’s independence.
+Pedro became the Emperor of Brazil and forced the Portuguese to leave Brazil.

 Then in 1889, a military coup led by Deodoro da Fonseca overthrew the monarchy and the country’s name was changed to the Republic of the United States of Brazil.